genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ### Count rows

-If you would like to know how many rows of data there are in a table, then use the [`count`](#dbmon-commands) command.
-Be aware that, for large tables, this could take some time to return:
+To discover how many rows of data there are in a table, use the [`count`](#dbmon-commands) command.
+For large tables, this could take some time to return:

 ```javascript
 DbMon:BROKER>count
 The table BROKER contains 114 records
 ```

-### Set & Unset
+### Set and Unset

-If you use the `set` or `unset` commands, you are setting a value a specific field in the selected table.
-If you have previously selected a record, it will override its value, otherwise it will set a new record (note that it is only local, to insert a new record to the table, you need to use the insert command).
-In the case of the `set` command, you specify the value you want to set.
+The `set` and `unset` commands are used to set the value of a specific field in the selected table.
+If you have previously selected a record, it will override its value; otherwise, it sets a new record (note that this is only local - to insert a new record to the table, use the insert command).
+In the case of the `set` command, specify the value you want to set.
 In the example below, we set a new value for the `QUANTITY` field:

 ``` javascript
 DbMon:TRADE>set QUANTITY = 10
 ```

-In case you want to set the value as **null**, you need to use the `unset` command as the example below:
+To set the value to **null**, use the `unset` command, for example:

 ``` javascript
 DbMon:TRADE>set QUANTITY = 10
 ```

 :::tip
-Any changes performed by `set` and `unset` will not be reflected in the database unless you use `insert` with `writeMode`
+Changes performed by `set` and `unset` will not be reflected in the database unless you use `insert` with `writeMode`.
 :::

 ### Insert